localghost/tracker/README.md

 ## Authentication

 Authentication is via API Token.
-The CLI expects for it to be in `TOGGLE_TRACK_TOKEN` environment variable.
+The CLI expects for it to be in `TOGGL_TRACK_TOKEN` environment variable.

 > [!TIP]